PaddyMcGlone/codemcglone.github.io/_posts/2019-08-08-Interfaces-PartDeux-Polymorphism.markdown

         }
     }

-In the code above we have a method which simply wants to print all of the shapes which are currently in the list.But what if we add a new shape type to this list?
+In the code above we have a method which simply wants to print all of the shapes which are currently in the list shapes.
+But what if someone decides to make a change to the original requirements (i know like that will ever happen) and adds a new shape...

-This code is not <em>extensible</em> and the addition of this new shape type will force a code change in our switch statement to handle to new printing method needed.
+This code is not <em>extensible</em> and the addition of this new shape will force a code change in our switch statement to handle the new type and printing method needed.

 This class is also breaking the <em>information expert principal</em> that we discussed in a previous entry.